-- Failure to meet expectations in two or more of the clusters identified on the Field Experience Summative Report or failure to show sufficient growth in two or more areas on the Formative Assessment may result in a recommendation other than pass (P). - When a Student Teacher is identified as failing to meet practicum expectations, the University Consultant will immediately notify the Assistant Dean (Field Experiences) and describes the reasons for the concern.
+Failure to meet expectations in two or more of the categories identified on the Field Experience Summative Report or failure to show sufficient growth in two or more areas on the Formative Assessment may result in a recommendation other than pass (P).

+When a Student Teacher is identified as failing to meet practicum/internship expectations, the University Consultant will immediately notify the Assistant Deans of Student Program Services and Field Experiences.